 - more accessible products and services in the market

 - accessible products and services at more competitive prices

-- fewer barriers when accessing education and the open labour market
+- fewer barriers when accessing transport, education and the open labour market

 - more jobs available where accessibility expertise is needed

-The European Accessibility Act covers the products and services listed below that have been identified as having the highest risk of being concerned with diverging accessibility requirements across the EU countries.
+The European accessibility act covers products and services that have been identified as being most important for persons with disabilities while being most likely to have diverging accessibility requirements across EU countries.

-Moreover, these were seen as the most relevant after consulting stakeholders and experts on accessibility and taking into account the obligations deriving from the UN Convention on the Rights of Persons with Disabilities:
+The Commission consulted stakeholders and experts on accessibility and took into account the obligations deriving from the UN convention on persons with disabilities.
+These products and services include: